 Below some further pictures of examples of why it is better NOT to buy composite decking

-This page is Sponsored by Composite Decking in the UK "Millboard Decking"...
+This page is Sponsored by Exterior Decking supplying the UK with "Millboard Decking"...

 "Its not plastic, its Millboard..."